west china medical publishers

 find Keyword "Maintenance hemodialysis" 26 results

-• Current status of exercise rehabilitation in maintenance hemodialysis patients
+• Effect of intradialytic progressive resistance exercise on hemoglobin and iron metabolism in maintenance hemodialysis patients

 Release date:2020-08-25 09:57 Export PDF Favorites Scan

-• Research on electronic health literacy and online health information search behavior of maintenance hemodialysis patients
+• Research on the awareness and clinical needs of wearable artificial kidney among maintenance hemodialysis patients

 Release date:2020-08-25 09:57 Export PDF Favorites Scan